Health for People with Disabilities

-People living with disability suffer from numerous problems, including limited access to basic health care services.
-FAIRMED is bringing them in the forefront of development by raising awareness, reducing discrimination and building disabled friendly infrastructures through its Disability Inclusive Development Strategy.
+People living with disabilities suffer from numerous problems including limited access to basic health care services.
+FAIRMED is bringing them in the forefront of development by raising awareness, reducing discrimination, and building disability friendly infrastructures through its Disability Inclusive Development (DID) strategy.

 Disability in Nepal

-FAIRMED believes that the issue of disability is common challenge that needs to be addressed by all.
-We believe that strategic interventions are necessary to address existing gaps between policy provisions and implementation, raise awareness, reduce discrimination and build disabled friendly infrastructures to bring people with disability in the forefront of development.
+FAIRMED believes that the issue of disability is a common challenge that needs to be addressed by all.
+We believe that strategic interventions are necessary to address the existing gaps between policy provisions and implementation, raise awareness, reduce discrimination, and build disability friendly infrastructures to bring people with disability in the forefront of development.